-We use Gemini 3 Flash Preview, GPT-5.2 and Qwen3-VL-235B-A22B-Instruct \cite{yang2025qwen3technicalreport} as the VLMs and Ngspice for all simulations here.
+We utilize VLM-CAD to size two distinct circuits (see Figure~\ref{fig:circuit}): \begin{enumerate} \item An amplifier with a complementary input and a class-AB output stage~\cite{Liu_2025}.
+We size it using both the 180nm and 90nm Berkeley Short-channel IGFET Model (BSIM) Predictive Technology Models (PTM)~\cite{cao2011predictive}. \item A two-stage Miller operational amplifier~\cite{11063353}.
+We size it using the 45nm BSIM PTM~\cite{cao2011predictive}. \end{enumerate} We use Gemini 3 Flash Preview~\cite{google2025gemini3flash}, GPT-5.2~\cite{openai2025gpt52} and Qwen3-VL-235B-A22B-Instruct~\cite{yang2025qwen3technicalreport} as the VLMs and Ngspice for all simulations here.
 We consider six specification constraints for optimization: Gain, Phase Margin (PM), Unity Gain Bandwidth (UGBW), Total Harmonic Distortion (THD), Input Offset, and Power.
 We aim to minimize or maintain low power consumption while satisfying all other specification constraints.
-We define the ranges for the sizing parameters, summarized in TABLE~\ref{tab:range}.
+We define the ranges for the sizing parameters in Appendix~\ref{appx:sizing_parameter_ranges}.

 For the Universal Cost Function, we use the following metric penalty weight: $w_{gain}=1.0$, $w_{ugbw}=0.2$, $w_{pm}=0.1$, $w_{thd}=0.5$, $w_{offset}=10.0$.
 We set $\mathcal{P}_{sanity}=100.0$.
 In each experiment, we set the following limits: 1) Phase C has a maximum of 10 iterations to find a reasonable DC-biased solution, 2) Phase D is limited to 40 iterations until the Universal Cost (UC) reaches 0.5, and 3) ExTuRBO of Phase E has a maximum budget of 400 iterations to achieve a universal cost of 0.5, followed by an additional 40 iterations to reduce power consumption.